 Prior to applying for a permit to import animals for laboratory research, applicants must establish or have access to an approved facility for the isolation of the species they intend to import.
 This is known as an Approved Arrangement site and it must comply with the criteria for the required class of Approved Arrangement.

 See the Approved Arrangements website for more information, including conditions of approval and Approved Arrangement site applications.

 You can also contact Audit Services for more details.

 If you require further information about the import of laboratory animals, please phone 1 800 900 090 or email the Animal and Biological Import Assessments Branch.

-If you hold an import permit for laboratory animals, and require further information, please contact the Department of Agriculture and Water Resources office in your local region.
+If you hold an import permit for laboratory animals, and require further information, please contact the Department of Agriculture, Water and the Environment office in your local region.
 Alternatively, refer to the contact details of the department’s regional offices, as listed on your import permit.